 - Enter an amount and click Shrink.

-- Right click it and select Extend Volume.
+- Right click C drive and select Extend Volume.

-- Click Next till Finish in the Extend Volume Wizard window.
+- Click Next till Finish in pop-up Extend Volume Wizard window.

 Limitations to resize system volume with DM

 If you just want to resize system C drive smaller to create new volume, or if you can delete the contiguous partition to enlarge C drive, then you may try the native Disk Management tool.

 - You cannot shrink C drive if there are unmovable files in it.

 - Only supports NTFS partition, all other partitions can't be extended.

 - It can only shrink a volume towards left and make Unallocated space on the right.

 - Only supports NTFS partition, FAT32 partition can't be extended.